 L543.
 I appreciate the theoretical discussion here and how it relates to the observed patterns for sablefish.
 Perhaps this could be expanded a bit to give a scenario that would explain sablefish observations.

 Thanks.
 Another reviewer suggested a complete re-write and shortening of the discussion.
-We have retained some theoretical material, and included the following discussion of potential sablefish scenarios L504: “A plausible scenario which would generate our observed results could be that changes in fisher behavior or climate in the last ~10 years caused female sablefish to move northward in greater numbers, or simply experience size-based truncations in regions to the east of 145 due to fishing pressure.
+We have retained some theoretical material, and included the following discussion of potential sablefish scenarios L504: “A plausible scenario that would generate our observed results could be that changes in fisher behavior or climate in the last ~10 years caused female sablefish to move northward in greater numbers, or simply experience size-based truncations in regions to the east of 1450W due to fishing pressure.
 Each of these phenomenae would have an inverse effect on resultant size-at-age, with fish entering the northern ecosystem tending to grow larger and high, persistent fishing pressure in any region leading to truncations in terminal size.
 Because we only detected slight declines size-at-age between time periods for female sablefish, it is possible that either fishery-related effects simply have not lasted long enough to be strongly evident, or such effects are being counteracted by more fish entering ecosystems favorable to higher terminal sizes.
 A closer examination of sex-related movement would be useful towards this understanding.“

 L551.
 I don't see where this paragraph is going.
 The topic sentence doesn't seem related to the overall content.

 The re-write of the discussion has updated this section (L482); this paragraph describes reasons why the temporal break could have been more pronounced for females than males.